-In Western herbal medicine Codonopsis root is used in teas, tablets and tinctures.
+Western herbal medicine uses Codonopsis root in teas, tablets, and tinctures.

 Codonopsis Warnings, Side Effects, and Signs of Overdosage

 Eastern medicine practitioners have reported no unwanted side effects with the use of Codonopsis.

-Although there are very few studies on how codonopsis interacts with traditional Western pharmaceuticals, it has been used for many years in combination with other Chinese herbs without side effects.
+There are very few studies on how Codonopsis interacts with traditional Western pharmaceuticals.
+However, Eastern practitiners have used it for many years in combination with other Chinese herbs without side effects.

 - AltMd: Smart Alternatives